MagiX7/Kebab-Engine/README.md

 - Show texture preview on inspector panel.
 - Calculated bounding box AABB for each gameobject.
 - Camera as a component.
+- Drag and drop of external files to the engine.
+- Drag and drop from assets (models or textures) to scene.
+- Translate, rotate and scale by guizmos.
+- Textures changeables.
+- All meshes using AABB.
+- Frustum culling.
+- Mousepicking.
+- Scene serialization.
+- Space partition by quadtree.
+- Start/Stop/Pause of simulation.
+- Custom files for models/meshes/textures/scenes.
+- 2 frame buffers to show game and editor with their respective cameras on imgui windows and can visualize both at the same time.
+- Game camera changeable.
+- Resource management to optimize and show assets properly.